What Snoring Says About Your Dog’s Health

 Because behavior problems, particularly behavioral changes in dogs, often have physical causes, it’s essential for any pet exhibiting unwanted behavior to be examined by a veterinarian, says Dr. Sueda.
 Generally, if the grounds of the behavior are eliminated, the behavior itself will cease.

 That’s what happened with the Chappells’ bed-wetting dog.
 When the behavior persisted, the family took Molly to her veterinarian for an examination.
 The veterinarian explained that as spayed female dogs like Molly grow older, they lose estrogen.
-The lower estrogen supply then leads to a loss of muscle tone in the urinary tracts in these dogs.
+The lower estrogen supply then leads to a loss of muscle tone in these dogs’ urinary tracts.
 The result, all too often, is that such dogs wet their beds during the night.